 My Go To Art Supplies List

 For me, no two years of teaching art had the same classes or schedule.
-This meant my supply list varied greatly from year to year.
+This meant my art supplies list varied greatly from year to year.
 However, I always had the same base supplies I ordered regardless of what I was teaching.

 Even though your courses may look different than what I taught, I hope this supply list will give you a base for what to order.
 I ordered almost everything through Blick, we had a local store as well as an online school account.
 Blick has many fine art supply brands and options.
 If I couldn’t find what I needed at Blick I sometimes turned to Amazon, Michales, Binders (another local art store), and similar.